Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 Embark on a five-day adventure to Machu Picchu via the Ancascocha Trek.
 After completing this journey, you’ll have stories that will last a lifetime!

 Peru Ancascocha Trek 5 Days: National Geographic recently named the Ancascocha Trail one of the world’s 20 best hikes!
-Venture through the high mountains of the Andes and the impressive alpine landscapes of the Sacred Valley towards Machu Picchu.
+Travel through the high mountains of the Andes and the beautiful landscapes of the Sacred Valley to Machu Picchu.

 Experience the exquisite beauty of Peru on the Ancascocha Trek!